Jalil Zandi: Iran–Iraq War

 He earned his fame as an F-14 Tomcat pilot during the Iran–Iraq War.
 He has been reliably credited with shooting down 11 Iraqi aircraft (eight confirmed victories through examination with US intelligence documents released according to FOIA inquiry and three probable victories).
 The victories include four MiG-23s, two Su-22s, two MiG-21s, and three Mirage F1s.
-This makes him one of the most successful Iranian fighter aces and the most successful F-14 Tomcat pilot worldwide.
+This makes him one of the most successful Iranian fighter aces and the most successful F-14 Tomcat pilot worldwide, He also managed to defeat Mohammad Rayyan—Iraq's most skilled fighter pilot—in aerial combat.

 Post-war

 His last official post was deputy for planning and organization of the Iranian Air Force.

 He died with his wife Zahra Moheb Shahedin in 2001 in a car accident near Tehran.
 He is buried in Behesht-e Zahra cemetery in the south of Tehran.
 The couple had three sons: Vahid, Amir, and Nader.